NCTU-Math-Software/final_project-chen-yu-ye/README.md

 ## purpose
-This function can verify if the result meets the expectation in certain situation (User can choose the verified range.)
+This function can verify if the result meets the expectation in certain situation (The user can choose the verified range.)

 ## Concept
 1^1 is an odd number, 1^1 + 2^2 is an odd number, 1^1 + 2^2 + 3^3 is an even number,  1^1 + 2^2 + 3^3 + 4^4 is an even number, odd number,odd number ,even number,even number...